sagemath/sagewiki_to_gh-2022-10-10/prep/2011/Tutorials.md

 = Tutorials for Sage 2011 PREP workshop =

 This page is the home of tutorials from the summer 2011 MAA PREP workshop "Sage: Using Open-Source Mathematics Software with Undergraduates" (funding provided by NSF DUE 0817071).
-All these worksheets should be licensed under the Creative Commons Attribution-ShareAlike 3.0 license ([[http://creativecommons.org/licenses/by-sa/3.0/|CC BY-SA]]).
+All these worksheets should be licensed under the Creative Commons Attribution-!ShareAlike 3.0 license ([[http://creativecommons.org/licenses/by-sa/3.0/|CC BY-SA]]).

 Warning: this page is currently being edited, so not all links might work.